spotinst/help/src/docs/tools-and-provisioning/ci-cd/jenkins.md

 ## Run Jenkins with the Spot Plugin

-The Spot Jenkins plugin enables you to run a lower powered Jenkins server and spin up Jenkins agents as needed while saving up to 90% on compute costs.
+The Spot Jenkins plugin enables you to run a lower powered Jenkins server (controller) and spin up Jenkins agents as needed while saving up to 90% on compute costs.
 Agent-instances are scaled in an Elastigroup to match the demand for jobs to be completed.
 Spot's Jenkins plugin supports AWS Spot instances, GCP preemptible instances, and Azure Spot VMs.

 Jenkins is an open-source continuous integration software tool for testing and reporting on isolated changes in a larger code base.
 Jenkins enables developers to find and solve defects in a code base rapidly and to automate testing of their builds.
 Jenkins has a `controller/agent` (formerly `master/slave`) mode, where the workload of building projects are delegated to multiple `agent` nodes, allowing a single Jenkins installation to host a large number of projects, or to provide different environments needed for builds/tests.